vkucukcakar/cf-ip-updater/README.md

 -f, --force                            : Force update

--r, --reload                           : Make csf reload configuration
+-r, --reload                           : Trigger reload command on list update

--c <command>, --command=<command>      : Set csf reload command
+-c <command>, --command=<command>      : Set related service reload command

 -t <seconds>, --timeout=<seconds>      : Set download timeout

 -n, --nocert                           : No certificate check

--p, --ports                            : Space separated ports to be used by csf.allow
+-o <filename>, --output=<filename>    *: Write IP list as a new raw text file (old file will be overwritten)

 -a <filename>, --allow=<filename>      : Output csf.allow file that csf will use to allow IPs

 -i <filename>, --ignore=<filename>     : Output csf.ignore file that lfd will use to ignore IPs

+-p, --ports                            : Space separated ports to be used by csf.allow (leave empty for all ports)

 -s <urls>, --sources=<urls>            : Override download sources (space separated URLs)